Kunull/Writeups/docs/Lord of SQLInjection/orc.md

 2. `if(($result['pw']) && ($result['pw'] == $_GET['pw']))`: It then checks if the `pw` that is provided is correct.
 If yes, it prints the flag.

 In order to print out the flag, we need to first know the password.
-We have to perform a Blind SQL Injection.
+For that we have to perform a Blind SQL Injection.

 ### Blind SQL Injection